- Subject Recruitment (including Advertising)

-- All subject-related activities completed; data analysis only
+- All subject-related activities are completed.

 Since the official IRB record must always be accurate and IRB must approve any changes prior to initiation (except in emergencies where subjects' safety is at stake), PI’s must complete and submit a Change Request Form for any change that affects the study.
 Examples of changes include but are not limited to:

 Addition of study sites

 Change in number of subjects to be recruited

 Any change to the protocol (including protocol deviations)

 Contact the IRB office for guidance.